AbeEstrada/docker-laravel/README.md

 docker-compose exec app php artisan preset react
 ```

-It creates two containers, `app` is a PHP container to run a dev server and the code, and `db` is a MySQL container.
+It creates two containers, `app` is a PHP 7.2 FPM container to run a dev server and the code, and `db` is a MySQL (latest) container.
 Both containers configuration are inside the `docker` directory.

 Then runs `composer` inside a container to install Laravel and all its dependencies.